filipsnastins/tomodachi-testcontainers/README.md

 ### 3. Use helper containers and tools for exploratory testing

-When logs are insufficient to understand what's going on, it's useful to use other helper containers and tools for inspecting container state, e.g. what's in the database, S3 bucket, message queue, etc.
+When logs are insufficient to understand what's going on, it's useful to use other helper containers and tools for inspecting container state, e.g. what's in the database, S3 buckets, message queues, etc.

 [Pause a test with a breakpoint](#2-pause-a-test-with-a-breakpoint-and-inspect-running-containers) and inspect running containers with other tools, for example: